flass/pantagruel/README.md

 # B03_1.fasta
 # D03_1.fasta
 # F03_1.fasta
+# ...
+# as many separate genomic FASTA files as there are genomes to study

 ls -AF user_genomes/annotation/
 # B03_1/
 # C03_1/
 # D03_1/
+# ...
+# at most as many separate annotation folders as there are
+# genomic FASTA files as there are genomic FASTA files in contigs/
+# names must match!

 ls -AF user_genomes/annotation/B03_1/
 # Rhizobium_endolithicum_Q54.fna